-Parent Tips for Homework Parent Tips for Staying Engaged Parent Tips for Teacher Conferences Parent Tips for Struggling Learners Set a specific time and place for homework Provide a quiet well-lit place for homework Remove any possible distractions Stay positive about homework Stay informed and in communication with teacher When your child asks for help, provide guidance, not answers Provide necessary supplies and identify resources Communicate with teachers regarding homework (challenges and successes) Reward progress with homework Monitor homework progress, but let your child work independently Attend Back-to-School Night and Parent-Teacher Conferences Know the names of your child's teachers and friends Visit the School and Its Website Support Homework Expectations Send Your Child to School Ready to Learn Teach Organizational Skills Teach Study Skills Get Involved Know the Disciplinary Policies Take Attendance Seriously Tuck a supportive note into your child's backpack each morning Make Time to Talk to Your Child About School (Academics, Social, Homework etc.) Sample questions: What was the best thing that happened at school today?
+Parent Tips for Homework Parent Tips for Staying Engaged Parent Tips for Teacher Parent Tips for ratent tips for homework r drent rips for staying Engaged Conferences Struggling Learners Set a specific time and place for homework Provide a quiet well-lit place for homework Remove any possible distractions Stay positive about homework Stay informed and in communication with teacher When your child asks for help, provide guidance, not answers Provide necessary supplies and identify resources Communicate with teachers regarding homework (challenges and successes) Reward progress with homework Monitor homework progress, but let your child work independently Attend Back-to-School Night and Parent-Teacher Conferences Know the names of your child's teachers and friends Visit the School and Its Website Support Homework Expectations Send Your Child to School Ready to Learn Teach Organizational Skills Teach Study Skills Get Involved Know the Disciplinary Policies Take Attendance Seriously Tuck a supportive note into your child's backpack each morning Make Time to Talk to Your Child About School (Academics, Social, Homework etc.) Sample questions: What was the best thing that happened at school today?
 What was challenging at school today?
 What could you have done to make your day at school even better?
 Arrive on time Be prepared Talk to your child about the conference before you attend Determine the best way to keep in touch with the teacher Ask specific questions Sample questions: Is my child working up to his/her ability?
 How will you evaluate my child's progress?
 What can I do at home to support my child?
 What is the class/school discipline policy?
 What is your homework policy?
-What is your homework policy?
-What resources are available to assist with homework?
-What questions would you recommend that I ask my child about your class each day?
-Focus on child's strengths while working to improve their weaknesses Be positive and supportive Model how to struggle with a task and eventually succeed Expose child to reading material that is interesting to them Make sure your child has opportunities to excel at non- academic activities Limit electronics, especially during homework time
+What are my child's strengths, weaknesses, and learning style?
+What questions would you recommend that lask my child about your class each day?
+Focus on child's strengths while working to improve their weaknesses Be positive and supportive Model how to struggle with a task and eventually succeed Expose child to reading material that is interesting to them Make sure your child has opportunities to excel at non-academic activities Limit electronics, especially during homework time